stixstixstix/fivem-tokenizer/README.md

 Change events on your serverside events from RegisterNetEvent to sRegisterNetEvent to protect it

 Clientsided triggers will automatically have a token added (you can add a event to the whitelist in the whitelist table in cl_tokenizer if you don't want it to automatically add a token)

+I highly HIGHLY recommend you change the encryption system (ProHashingAlg) in both the client and server script and obfuscate the client script